vintlabs/fauxmoESP/README.md

 # FauxmoESP

-Amazon Alexa support for ESP8266 and ESP32 devices.
+Amazon Alexa support for ESP8266, ESP32 and Raspberry Pi Pico W devices.

-This is a library for ESP8266/ESP32-based devices that emulates Philips Hue lights and thus allows you to control them using this protocol, in particular from Alexa-powered devices like the Amazon Echo or the Dot.
+This is a library for ESP8266/ESP32-based/Raspberry Pi Pico W devices that emulates Philips Hue lights and thus allows you to control them using this protocol, in particular from Alexa-powered devices like the Amazon Echo or the Dot.

 [![version](https://img.shields.io/badge/version-3.1.2-brightgreen.svg)](CHANGELOG.md)
 [![codacy](https://img.shields.io/codacy/grade/44478ddd58fe4cc6a2bc5598232663b8/master.svg)](https://www.codacy.com/app/xoseperez/fauxmoesp/dashboard)